-In IAM the choice of IMPACT would primarily allow to support decision that would eventually influence the complete chain starting from the DRIVERS, and going to AQ exposure (STATE) and its related sources (PRESSURE).
+In IAM the choice of IMPACT would primarily allow to support decisions (RESPONSES) that would eventually influence the complete chain starting from the DRIVERS, and going to AQ exposure (STATE) and its related sources (PRESSURE).

 APPRAISAL deals with local to regional scales, and special attention has been paid on health issues, that are important for local and regional decision making.
-At this stage only these issues will be discussed in the next sections.
+At this stage only health issues will be discussed in the next sections.

-In IAM, the human health assessment is a response from the exposure to air quality (STATE), and can be calculated using data that describe the air quality (such as level of concentration measured at a monitoring site, levels of concentration averaged for several monitoring stations or determined using an AQ model) and dose-response functions or concentration-response functions when available.
+In IAM, the assessment of human health is understood as the health response related to the exposure to air quality (STATE), and can be calculated using data that describe the air quality (AQ), data describing the concerned population and dose-response functions or concentration-response functions when available.
 In some case, the health impact can be calculated using data such as intake fractions computed after modelling the emissions to take into consideration (PRESSURE).